-There are two main kinds of lymphoma – Hodgkin lymphoma and Non-Hodgkin lymphoma.
+There are over 60 different subtypes of lymphoma, which are split into two main groups– Hodgkin lymphoma and Non-Hodgkin lymphoma.

 hodgkin lymphoma (HL)

 Hodgkin lymphoma is much more common than Non-Hodgkin lymphoma in young people.
 Hodgkin lymphoma develops when a lymphocyte (a type of white blood cell) becomes out of control.
 There are 2 types – B lymphocytes (B cells) and T lymphocytes (T cells).
 These abnormal cells are called Reed–Sternberg cells, Non- Hodgkin lymphomas do not contain this type of cell.